 "The patients are also our family," he said.
 "We will carry on treating them until all the medication is gone.
 Until we stand with nothing.
 Until the last minutes."

-Vital medicines and supplies are fast running out.
-A Red Cross convoy was allowed access to the enclave on Thursday, carrying food parcels but no medical supplies.
-According to the World Health Organization, the Syrian regime confiscated 70% of medical supplies from a previous convoy, including trauma kits, surgical kits and insulin.
+A Red Cross convoy carrying food parcels was allowed access to the enclave on Thursday but no medical supplies were permitted.
+According to the World Health Organisation, the Syrian regime confiscated 70% of medical supplies from a previous convoy, including trauma kits, surgical kits and insulin.

 Doctors Without Borders says there is now only one vascular surgeon left in the region and no possibility to transfer patients, leaving general doctors with no choice but to amputate limbs that could be saved.
 Dr Hamid estimated that the hospital could have as little as a few weeks' worth of anaesthetic left, raising the fearful prospect of amputations with no pain relief.